energywebfoundation/secretstore-py/README.md

 ## Acknowledgments

-* Special thanks for Parity
+* Special thanks to Parity